-Note: The preset outlet temperature setting of this water heater cannot be adjusted by a responsible officer or the householder.
-The setting can only be adjusted by the installer, Rheem Service or their nearest Accredited Service Agent / Centre.
+Note: The preset outlet temperature setting of this water heater cannot be adjusted by the householder.
+The setting can only be adjusted by the installer, Rheem Service or their nearest Accredited Service Agent.

-Note: Australian Standard AS 3498 and New Zealand Building Code Clause G12 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
-When this water heater is used as an in-series booster for a solar water heater it can satisfy these AS 3498 and Clause G12 requirements provided it is energised, the booster preset outlet temperature setting is 70°C or higher, and that a remote temperature controller is not used.
+Note: AS 3498 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
+When this water heater is used as an in-series booster for a solar water heater it can satisfy this AS 3498 requirement provided it is energised, the booster preset outlet temperature setting is 70°C or higher, and that a remote temperature controller is not used.

-⚠ Warning: Temperature controllers must not be fitted to this water heater (872 series) if it is installed as an in-series gas booster with a solar water heater system because water at a temperature much higher than the controller setting can be delivered.
-If a solar water heater is installed to an existing water heater installation, then all controllers must be disconnected and removed.
+⚠ Warning: Temperature controllers must not be fitted to this water heater (872 series) if it is installed as an in-series gas booster with a solar water heater system or if a Water Star water heater is installed, because water at a temperature much higher than the controller setting can be delivered.
+If a solar or Water Star water heater is installed to an existing water heater installation, then all controllers must be disconnected and removed.

-If this water heater is installed as part of a solar water heater system, the system can deliver water at temperatures up to 82°C and possibly higher depending upon the model of solar water heater installed and the preset outlet temperature of this water heater.
+If this water heater is installed as part of a solar water heater system, the system can deliver water at temperatures from 58°C up to 80°C and possibly higher depending upon the model of solar water heater installed.